AsuMathLabG6/AsuMathLabG06/README.md

 **5.Proccess input file ,show each step result then exit.**

-##in phase 2 we will handle multiple operations like power of matrix , power of matrix element by element , arithimatic operations ,
+##In Phase 2
-triogomatric functions , adding row , adding column in our matrix , dealing with multiple matrices like eye , ones ,zeros and so on and finally reading from file again and handling it's output like this file:**_
+_**we will handle multiple operations like power of matrix , power of matrix element by element , arithimatic operations , triogomatric functions , adding row , adding column in our matrix , dealing with multiple matrices like eye , ones ,zeros and so on and finally reading from file again and handling it's output like this file:**_